-In Trill, data is ingressed into the system through Observables (see for a complete description of Observables in .NET).
-Observables are the standard .NET programming abstraction for in-process piping of push based, potentially unending data sources.
+In Trill, data is ingressed into the system through Observables (see Rx for a complete description of Observables in .NET).
+Observables are a .NET programming abstraction for in-process piping of push based, potentially unending data sources.
 In particular, programmers can write Observables which acquire data of a specified type, which is then pushed to a subscriber.
 Data acquisition is triggered in response to a subscriber registering with the Observable.
 Note that since the acquisition of data is part of the Observable code which programmers write, this could even involve communicating with other machines.

-Since there is a conversion to Observables from Enumerables (see for an in-depth discussion of LINQ and Enumerables), and there are very convenient ways of specifying Enumerable constants, most of our examples here will begin with an Enumerable constant specification, followed by a conversion to an Observable.
+Since there is a conversion to Observables from Enumerables (see Enumerables for an in-depth discussion of LINQ and Enumerables), and there are very convenient ways of specifying Enumerable constants, most of our examples here will begin with an Enumerable constant specification, followed by a conversion to an Observable.
 Note that this conversion does not in any way change the result of the queries shown throughout this document.
 If the Observable was delivering identical data from a real time feed, the results would be unchanged.

-Figure 5 shows the code for creating an Observable of ContextSwitches, which when subscribed to, will deliver the data shown in Figure 4.
+Figure 5 shows the code for creating an Observable of ContextSwitch objects, which when subscribed to, will deliver the data shown in Figure 4.